Table of Contents

 For many decades now, Catholics have been fighting an uphill battle against the abortion industry.
-And when I say the “abortion industry,” I mean Planned Parenthood and the so-called progressive movement.
+And when I say the “abortion industry,” I actually mean Planned Parenthood and the so-called progressive movement.

 Let that sink in.

 So when the document pointing to the overturning of Roe v Wade leaked, it made sense why Catholics were rejoicing.